xapple/waste_flow/README.md

 * Generation of waste by waste category, hazardousness and NACE Rev. 2 activity (env_wasgen)
 * Treatment of waste by waste category, hazardousness and waste management operations (env_wastrt)

+## Customizing

+The pipeline is flexible as the user can specify what coefficients they desire or even what custom waste categories they want to create.
+These input parameters are in the files under the `waste_flow/extra_data_xls` directory.